 Brief History of the International Fuel Tax Agreement (IFTA)

 Historically, transportation has been financed by motor fuel taxes.
-To balance the government budget and also pay for public services to boost economic growth, the very first fuel taxes of 1919 and the 1-cent gas tax, formalized in 1933, were introduced.
+The first fuel taxes of 1919 and the 1-cent gas tax, formalized in 1933, were introduced to balance the government budget and pay for public services to boost economic growth.

-The decision was made in 1956 that fuel tax revenue must be specifically targeted to the new Highway Trust Fund to support the rapidly increasing Interstate and highways system.
+In 1956, a decision was made to target fuel tax revenue specifically to the new Highway Trust Fund to support the rapidly increasing Interstate and highways system.
 This decision ensured that revenue generated from fuel taxes was used to improve transportation infrastructure.

-Under the IFTA tax rates arrangement, eligible commercial motor carriers may receive IFTA license for their vehicles, enabling them to pass across other IFTA jurisdictions and submit only one quarterly fuel tax return in their company base jurisdiction for fuel usage.
+Under the IFTA tax rates arrangement, eligible commercial motor carriers may receive IFTA licenses for their vehicles.
+These licenses enable them to pass across other IFTA jurisdictions and submit only one quarterly fuel tax return in their company base jurisdiction for fuel usage.
 This streamlined process saves time and money for commercial carriers.

-When IFTA does not license commercial motor carriers, they would have to comply with the guidelines on fuel tax reporting for each jurisdiction through which they travel, and this may include obtaining permits for fuel trips, which can add additional administrative burden and costs for commercial carriers.
+However, when IFTA does not license commercial motor carriers, they would have to comply with the guidelines on fuel tax reporting for each jurisdiction through which they travel.
+This may include obtaining permits for fuel trips, which can add additional administrative burden and costs for commercial carriers.

-IFTA, in addition to the ELD requirement and Hours of Service Management, is an essential part of fleet compliance.
+In addition to the ELD requirement and Hours of Service Management, IFTA is an essential part of fleet compliance.
 It ensures that commercial motor carriers accurately report and pay their fuel taxes, while also streamlining the process for eligible carriers with IFTA licenses.

 Four Parts of IFTA Fuel Tax Forms